The products we use every day are not all created equally—those that we love and appreciate typically have three things in common.

-Most of the time when you are working on developing or improving a product or feature, the answers to even your most challenging questions lie with the users.
-Users know what they want and can show you what they need.
+Most of the time, when you are working on developing or improving a product or feature, the answers to even your most challenging questions lie with the users.
+People know what they want and can show you what they need.
 That is why UX research is critical to the success of any product or service.
-By conducting UX research, you can make data-driven decisions and test your product or service before it goes to market.
+By striving to understand your users, you can make data-driven decisions and test your product or service before it goes live.

 Let's take a closer look at some of the benefits of conducting UX research.

-There are a number of very good reasons to conduct UX research before you make your product or service available to the general public or your end-user.
-Let's examine five of the biggest benefits of UX research in more detail so that you can better understand why UX research is fundamental to success.
+There are several good reasons to conduct UX research before making your product or service available to the general public.
+Let's examine five of its most substantial benefits in more detail and explore why it's so important for a product's market fitness and overall success.

-In order to make sure that your product or service is as useful as possible for your end-user, it's important to gain insight into who your desired user is; this is typically done early on in the UX research process with the aid of surveys, interviews and other research methods.
+In order to make sure that your product or service is as useful as possible for its intended users, it's crucial to gain insight into who those people are.
+This is typically done early on in the UX research process with the aid of surveys, interviews, and other research methods.

-By surveying and interviewing users, you can determine what motivates them to use a certain product over others and what types of features and benefits would be most useful for them so that you can implement them into your design and give yourself the best chance of appealing to people when your product is launched.
-It also shows the particularities and sensitivities of your end-users so that you can tailor the user experience to their specific needs.
+By surveying and interviewing users, you can determine what motivates them to use a certain product over others and what types of features and benefits would be most useful for them, allowing you to implement them into your design, prioritize features accordingly, and give yourself the best chance of appealing to people when your product goes live.
+It also allows you to surface the peculiarities and sensitivities of your end-users so that you can tailor the user experience to their particular needs.

-When the time comes to test your prototype, UX research will allow you to see how users are engaging with your product.
+When the time comes to test your prototype, UX research will help you see how users engage with your product.
 It may be the case that they can figure out how to use it by themselves without much explanation, and indeed this is the goal when designing anything.
-Nobody likes to read through lengthy manuals to try and figure out how something works; they expect it to be easy to use from day one.
+Nobody likes to read through lengthy manuals to try and figure out how something works; they expect it to be straightforward to use from day one.

-This is especially important if you are designing an app, software, or user interface.
-Being able to see where people are looking, what they are clicking on, and what features they seem to be missing will allow you to position page elements in such a way as to facilitate an optimal design that will allow the user to do what they want to achieve with minimal thought and effort.
+Being able to see where people are looking, what they are clicking, and what features they seem to be missing will allow you to position page elements in a way that will facilitate an optimal design and allow the user to do what they want to achieve with minimal friction and effort.

-When you see how customers interact with your product, you can identify problem areas that you may have overlooked.
-When you work closely on a project and are familiar with exactly how it works, it can be easy to fall into the trap of thinking that others who are not so familiar with the product will be able to figure things out.
+When you see how customers interact with your product, you can identify areas of your product’s experience that may have been overlooked.
+As you work on a product, you gain a sense of familiarity with it, you understand exactly how it works both on the inside and the outside, which can force you into thinking that first-time users will be able to figure things out straight away.